Azure/meta-azure-service-broker/docs/migration/README.md

 $ ./migrate_to_new_azure_service_broker.sh <path-to-masb-manifest> <path-to-osba-manifest> (<path-to-new-sql-server-list>)
 ```

-The broker database migration succeeds if the script ends with no error message.
+The broker database migration succeeds if the script ends with no failed instance IDs, bindings IDs, or other error messages.
+If not, please check the [troubleshooting](#troubleshooting) below.

 ### 4. Update service broker via CF CLI